DeepaSree16/Materials/source/Store/Store_Directory_Structure.rst

 +++++++
     This document specifies the following:

-    Folder Structure of the 'Store' Folder in the Central Content Respository
+    Directory Structure of the 'Store' directory in the Central Content Respository

 Scope
 +++++
-    The Store folder of the Central Content Repository
+    The Store directory of the Central Content Repository

 Structure
 +++++++++

-I. The Store folder contains the following 3-level folders, based within the scope of content in the FS, GP and XP programs in TalentSprint.
+I. The Store directory contains the following 3-level directories, based within the scope of content in the FS, GP and XP programs in TalentSprint.
 It is the physical location of all TS program contents.
-The Store folder structure is as described below:
+The Store directory structure is as described below:

-* Folder level 1: Topic folder: This is a broad topic category which exists as part of any TS program's content
+* directory level 1: Topic directory: This is a broad topic category which exists as part of any TS program's content

-  - The folder name consists of a 2 letter code in capitals
+  - The directory name consists of a 2 letter code in capitals

-  - For example: 'AI' (Artificial Intelligence) is a level 1 folder title
+  - For example: 'AI' (Artificial Intelligence) is a level 1 directory title

-* Folder level 2: Sub-topic folder: This is a sub-topic within a broad topic category
+* directory level 2: Sub-topic directory: This is a sub-topic within a broad topic category

-  - The folder name consists of a 3 letter code in capitals
+  - The directory name consists of a 3 letter code in capitals

-  - For example: In the AI folder, 'CML' (ClassicalMachineLearning) is a level 2 folder title
+  - For example: In the AI directory, 'CML' (ClassicalMachineLearning) is a level 2 directory title

-  - It is not necessary that a Folder level 2 be always created in a Folder level 1.
+  - It is not necessary that a directory level 2 be always created in a directory level 1.

-* Folder level 3: Sub-sub topic folder: This is a single specific topic within a sub-topic category
+* directory level 3: Sub-sub topic directory: This is a single specific topic within a sub-topic category

-  - The folder name consists of the complete name of the topic, without abbreviation, with initial letters capitalized and no space between subsequent words in the topic
+  - The directory name consists of the complete name of the topic, without abbreviation, with initial letters capitalized and no space between subsequent words in the topic

-  - For example: In AI, under the CML folder, 'LinearRegression' is a level 3 folder title
+  - For example: In AI, under the CML directory, 'LinearRegression' is a level 3 directory title

-  - It is not necessary that a Folder level 3 be always created in a Folder level 2.
+  - It is not necessary that a directory level 3 be always created in a directory level 2.

 II.
-Folder titles in the Store folder are as listed below:
+Directory titles in Store are as listed below:

 STORE